docQodly/docs/docs/studio/model/model-editor-interface.md

 ---
 id: model-editor-interface
-title: Model Editor Interface
+title: Model Editor
 ---

-The Data Model Editor allows you to define the Model
-( database structure) for your application.
+The Data Model Editor allows you to define the [Model](model-overview.md) for your application.

-A model is a description of how data will be accessed and stored into structures called "datastore classes."
+A model is a description of how data will be accessed and stored into structures called "dataclasses".
 In each datastore class, you create attributes that store, calculate data, or refer to data in other datastore classes (relation attributes).
 As well as functions to interact with the data in your model.